LucasEnard/formation-template-python/README.md

         return None

     def on_tear_down(self):
+        """
+        It closes the connection to the database
+        :return: None
+        """
         self.conn.close()
         return None

     def insert_training(self,request:TrainingRequest):
+        """
+        It inserts a training in the Postgre database

+        :param request: The request object that will be passed to the function
+        :type request: TrainingRequest
+        :return: None
+        """
         cursor = self.conn.cursor()
         sql = "INSERT INTO public.formation ( name,room ) VALUES ( %s , %s )"
         cursor.execute(sql,(request.training.name,request.training.room))